microsoft/vcpkg-docs/vcpkg/produce/package-ado-dependency.md

 - Basic understanding of Git and vcpkg.
 - Access to Azure DevOps with permissions to create projects and manage SSH keys.
 - `vcpkg` installed on your system.
-Installation Guide.
 - Git installed on your system.

 ## 1 - Create a private project

 1. Log into your Azure DevOps account
 2. Create a new private project.
 If you don't have an organization, you'll be prompted to create one during the project creation process.
-    - Name your project: Choose a meaningful name that reflects your library or its purpose.
+    - **Name your project**: Choose a meaningful name that reflects your library or its purpose.
-    - Visibility: Ensure the project is set to "Private" to control access.
+    - **Visibility**: Ensure the project is set to "Private" to control access.

         ![New Project](../resources/pkg_ado_dep/ado-new-private-project.md.png)